NinaWendy/Movie_Deck/README.md

 # Movie_Deck

-A movie aplication that allows you to browse a list of your favourite movies view trailers and see a suggestion of different cinemas streaming the movie.
+A movie application that allows you to browse a list of your favourite movies view trailers and see a suggestion of different cinemas streaming the movie.

 ## Getting Started